 As we mentioned above, non-integrated canister stoves like the MSR PocketRocket leave more of the flame exposed, which can impact performance in gusty conditions.
 To help combat this, Soto came up with an interesting solution in their aptly named WindMaster.
 The key difference lies in the pot support design: Compared to the one-piece MSR, the Soto’s clamp-on arms don’t extend as far upward, allowing the pot to sit closer to the flame.
 Further, the burner has a concave shape that helps protect it better against strong winds.
 The Jetboil Flash and MSR WindBurner above still offer improved coverage with their integrated designs, but the WindMaster is considerably cheaper, and many backpackers have reported years of reliability in harsh conditions.

-Apart from the improved wind protection, the WindMaster is heavier than the PocketRocket 2 by half an ounce and costs $20 more.
-However, the Soto has a built-in igniter and offers a more stable, four-prong base for larger pots (ounce-counters can swap in the lighter-weight TriFlex pot support for $10).
+Apart from the improved wind protection, the WindMaster is heavier than the PocketRocket 2 by around half an ounce and costs $20 more.
+However, the Soto has a built-in igniter and offers a more stable, four-prong base for larger pots (ounce-counters can swap in the lighter-weight TriFlex pot support for around $10 to $15 extra).
 All in all, you can definitely go lighter and cheaper in this category, but the WindMaster strikes us a nice middle ground between the PocketRocket and bulky/expensive WindBurner above.
 If you consistently backpack at altitude or in places notorious for wind (Colorado’s Fourteeners, for instance) but still want a system that’s small and compact, the Soto is an excellent pick.

 See the Soto WindMaster Stove